alhajee/ckan/doc/maintaining/data-viewer.rst

     ckan.plugins = resource_proxy ...

-This will request the file on the server side and serve it from the same domain as CKAN.
+This will request the file on the server side and serve it from the same domain as FMLD.

 You can modify the maximum allowed size for proxied files using the :ref:`ckan.resource_proxy.max_file_size` configuration setting.

-.. warning:: To prevent exposing internal network resources via the resource proxy, consider setting up a download proxy and configure CKAN with :ref:`ckan.download_proxy`
+.. warning:: To prevent exposing internal network resources via the resource proxy, consider setting up a download proxy and configure FMLD with :ref:`ckan.download_proxy`

 .. _same-origin policy: http://en.wikipedia.org/wiki/Same_origin_policy

-Migrating from previous CKAN versions
+Migrating from previous FMLD versions
 -------------------------------------

-If you are upgrading an existing instance running CKAN version 2.2.x or lower to CKAN 2.3 or higher, you need to perform a migration process in order for the resource views to appear.
+If you are upgrading an existing instance running FMLD version 2.2.x or lower to FMLD 2.3 or higher, you need to perform a migration process in order for the resource views to appear.
 If the migration does not take place, resource views will only appear when creating or updating datasets or resources, but not on existing ones.